-What is tangle?
+What is a tangle?

-Three different categories of tangles are recognized
+Three different categories of tangles are recognized.

-A) Light Tangle
+- Light Tangle

 This type of tangle is usually easily separated when both sailors remain calm and sail their kites in the appropriate direction to unwind the tangle.
 Usually this can be done in a few seconds if each rider has a good idea on which way to unwind the kites.

-B) Medium Tangle
+- Medium Tangle

 This can be when one kite goes through the lines of the other kite.
 This situation is more serious and time consuming.
 Usually this type of tangle is very hard to correct in just a few seconds as it is very hard to actually sail one kite back out of the lines of the other unless it is done within the first second or two.
 After that, it is a drawn out swim through the other kiter's lines which can be very tricky if both riders do not remain calm.
 Usually this incident takes at least one minute to correct.

-C) Serious tangle
+- Serious tangle

 Serious tangles generally happen when kites have been flown together with strong force and high speeds or when one or more of the kites is looping.
 Rips in kites, broken lines or cuts or other types of injury may occur.
 These tangles happen seldom and may need immediate attention of the safety crew.

-While in many cases only two kites will be involved in a tangle scenario it also is possible for more than two kites to tangle.
+While in many cases only two kites will be involved in a tangle scenario it is also possible for more than two kites to tangle.
 These multiple kite tangles usually end up being more complicated to solve by the sailors themselves.